python3statement/python3statement.github.io/_practicalities/intro.md

 Add an error early at import at runtime with a clear error message, leave the early import compatible Python 2 for users to not be welcomed with a useless `SyntaxError`.
-You are _allowed_ to use multi-line strings in error messages.
+Don't hesitate to use multi-line strings in error messages.

 Error at import time _will_ happen on system with old version of pip and setuptools.
 Keep in mind that saying the package is Python 3 only is not a lot